Policy Respecting the Importation and Transportation of Goods

 CBSA Cargo Control Abstract

-84. A shipment, including split shipments in air mode, must be abstracted when its CCD will be accounted for by more than one CBSA accounting document or other clearance document.
+95. A shipment must be abstracted when its CCD will be accounted for by more than one CBSA accounting document or other clearance document.
 Importers or their agents (including freight forwarders) must document abstracts on the CBSA form A10, Cargo Control Abstract.

 - (a) CBSA control copy